-3. Prehabilitation for Transplantation
+Prehabilitation for Transplantation

-1. We suggest that exercise interventions prior to surgery (prehabilitation) may help increase pre-transplant physical activity levels and aid recovery post-transplant [2C]
+3.13 We suggest that exercise interventions prior to surgery (prehabilitation) may help increase pre-transplant physical activity levels and aid recovery post-transplant [2C]

-Prehabilitation is the process of enhancing patient functional capacity prior to surgery to improve tolerance for the upcoming physiologic stressor [55, 56].
-In our meta-analysis, we were unable to identify any studies (RCTs) investigating the role of prehabilitation programmes in KTRs.
-McAdams-DeMarco et al. [57] in a pre-post pilot study, showed that a prehabilitation program for KTRs was feasible and that by 2 months of prehabilitation, participants improved their physical activity by 64% (assessed via accelerometery).
+Prehabilitation is the process of enhancing patient functional capacity prior to surgery to improve tolerance for the upcoming physiologic stressor.^{55,56} In our meta-analysis, we were unable to identify any studies (RCTs) investigating the role of prehabilitation programmes in KTRs.
+McAdams-DeMarco et al.,57 in a pre-post pilot study, showed that a prehabilitation programme for KTRs was feasible and that by 2 months of prehabilitation, participants improved their physical activity by 64% (assessed via accelerometery).
 The prehabilitation programme consisted of supervised cardiovascular and strength exercises, along with stretching and stability training.
 The authors also reported that among five KTRs who received transplantation during the study period, length of stay was shorter than age-, sex-, and race-matched controls (5 vs. 10 days).
-These pilot study findings suggest that prehabilitation is feasible in pre-transplant patients and may potentially be a strategy to improve post-transplant outcomes [56].
+These pilot study findings suggest that prehabilitation is feasible in pre-transplant patients and may potentially be a strategy to improve post-transplant outcomes.56

-4. Immediate Post-transplantation Period
+Immediate post-transplantation period

-1. We suggest that exercise interventions consisting of intensive physiotherapy and movement encouragement administered immediately post-transplantation i.e. <1-2 days is not beneficial in increasing recovery or attenuating declines in physical function.
+3.14 We suggest that exercise interventions consisting of intensive physiotherapy and movement encouragement administered immediately post-transplantation i.e. <1-2 days is not beneficial in increasing recovery or attenuating declines in physical function.
 However, mobility should be encouraged as per standard care [2C]

-In exercise-based RCT studies [58, 59] involving patients with 'new' transplant (i.e. <2-3 days posttransplant), no additional benefits of exercise were reported, and in the case of Onofre et al. [59], intensive physiotherapy did not attenuate the reductions in exercise capacity or peripheral muscle strength when compared to standard care (which included just simple mobility encouragement).
+In exercise-based RCT studies^{58,59} involving patients with 'new' transplant (i.e. <2-3 days posttransplant), no additional benefits of exercise were reported, and in the case of Onofre et al.,59 intensive physiotherapy did not attenuate the reductions in exercise capacity or peripheral muscle strength when compared to standard care (which included just simple mobility encouragement).
 As such, exercise training immediately post-transplantation may not offer any additional benefits above that of standard care.
 Given the small amount of research into this area, further data is needed to support the use of early intervention post-transplantation.

-5. Safety and Contraindications
+Safety and contraindications

-1. We suggest that KTRs avoid traumatic damage to the transplanted kidney and participation in contact sports (e.g., rugby, American football, martial arts, ice hockey, boxing) and/or prolonged extreme exercise (e.g., marathons, Ironman triathlons) must be considered carefully [2C]
+3.15 We suggest that KTRs avoid traumatic damage to the transplanted kidney and participation in contact sports (e.g., rugby, American football, martial arts, ice hockey, boxing) and/or prolonged extreme exercise (e.g., marathons, Ironman triathlons) must be considered carefully [2C]

-2. We suggest that KTRs avoid the use of sport-enhancing dietary supplements given the largely unknown potential adverse effects on immune function and potential for unregulated components [2C].
+3.16 We suggest that KTRs avoid the use of sport-enhancing dietary supplements given the largely unknown potential adverse effects on immune function and potential for unregulated components [2C].

-5.1.1.
 Implementing physical activity and exercise guidance

-1. If a KTR is thinking of returning to contact sports, intense prolonged exercise, or taking sports performance-enhancing supplements, they should seek appropriate input from a transplant surgeon, renal and sports medicine clinician, dietician, and an exercise professional.
+If a KTR is thinking of returning to contact sports, intense prolonged exercise, or taking sports performance-enhancing supplements, they should seek appropriate input from a transplant surgeon, renal and sports medicine clinician, dietician, and an exercise professional.